 Where Can I Learn Latin Online for Free?

 Latin was widely spoken in times past, and it's the basis for many of today's spoken languages, including English, Spanish and French.
 Many professionals in science-related fields still learn Latin while in school.
 This article provides information that will get you started on your path to learning Latin online for free or for little cost.
-Schools offering Communications degrees can also be found in these popular choices.

 Learning Latin Online

 Learning Latin is considered by many to be a noble pursuit because it's not widely spoken anymore.
 Several free courses in Latin are available to aid you on your quest, and other low-cost alternatives are available as well.
 Below are a few options to consider.

 |Work Environment||Government facilities, museums, archives, historical societies, research organizations, and nonprofits|

 |Median Salary (2019)||$63,680 (for historians)*|

 Utah State University

 The OpenCourseWare Consortium provides anyone who has Internet access the opportunity to learn from courses taught at universities and colleges across the globe.
 Utah State University has an introductory course in Latin grammar that is available through this service.
 Most of the course's chapters focus on one theme or word, and worksheets are provided to guide learning and expand vocabulary.